benhazoom/Facial-Emotion-Recognition/README.md

 (as you can see the model predicts 6/8)

 ## 📋 Project Structure:
+balancing+best_model.ipynb - Creates a balance dataset from combined datasets and creates a unique model that corresponds the best with the new dataset

+CreatingDataSets - Combines multiple datasets for later balancing, making and training of the model

 EmotionDetectionProject-78%.ipynb - The creation of the model, its training, testing and saving

 loding78_model.ipynb - loading the model from file and testing